There is no magic in SAFe … except maybe for Release Planning.

 - Facility readiness – The actual space and logistics for the event

 Below are descriptive highlights from the Release Planning Readiness Checklist in Ref , Appendix C. See Chapter 15 of Ref for additional details.

 Prior to planning, it’s important to insure that: programs have reasonable strategy alignment among participants, stakeholders, and business owners; teams will be aligned to the Value Stream; and critical roles are assigned.
 To address this, preparedness questions include:

 - Planning scope and context – Is the scope (product, system, technology domain) of the planning process understood?
 Do we know which teams need to plan together?

 - Business alignment – Is there reasonable agreement on priorities among the business owners?

 - Agile Teams – Do we really have Agile Teams?
-Does each Feature/Component team have dedicated dev and test resources and an identified Scrum Master and Product Owner?
+Does each have dedicated developer and test resources and an identified Scrum Master and Product Owner?